UKHomeOffice/fbis-ccf/README.md

 To run the app using the notprod Notify test service, you will need to:

-1. Get the notprod API key securely from a colleague
+1. Get the notprod test API key securely from a colleague
 2. Ask a colleague to add you to the `Future Border and Immigration System Customer Contact Form - notprod` Notify service
 3. Get the test SRC casework email.
 This is the email address for `FBIS CCF Developers` on the [Notify service team](https://www.notifications.service.gov.uk/services/7c8d0248-51b8-4795-b920-3ff84efb7faf/users)
 4. Get the template ids from the [template page](https://www.notifications.service.gov.uk/services/7c8d0248-51b8-4795-b920-3ff84efb7faf/templates/837dc8ac-6abf-4f6a-9f0c-57a28ea7f43c)